OTGApps/motion-acknowledgements/README.md

 ## Automation

-`motion-acknowledgements` extends your app's build process to copy over the `vendor/Pods/Pods-acknowledgements.plist` file to your compiled binary (into the `Settings.bundle` file) at the end of the build process.
+`motion-acknowledgements` extends your app's build process to copy over the `vendor/Pods/Target Support Files/Pods-RubyMotion/Pods-RubyMotion-acknowledgements.plist` file to your compiled binary (into the `Settings.bundle` file) at the end of the build process.
 This acknowledgements file is [automatically generated](https://github.com/CocoaPods/CocoaPods/wiki/Acknowledgements) by the `rake pod:install` command.

 ## Screenshots